emilyjennings/register-your-kid/README.md

 * Teachers have a name
 * Courses have a title, age group, start_time, foreign keys for teachers and parents (then can parents have many classes?)

+12.23.18
+Got the login and sessions working, nested forms to associate kids with the parent users.

+To do:
+* Let parents sign their kids up for classes through a nested route.
+They get a form with checkboxes to pick which kids are in the classes, and then the course is submitted.
+If this is too complicated with extra nested forms, then just let the parent sign up for classes in general, and view them in /parent/id/courses/show.
+The classes need to be associated with parents through parent_id attributes.
+* Create some teacher seeds and have them associated with classes through teacher_id attributes.
+* Display the teachers that the parents have on show page as well, through the classes, also in /parent/id/teacher/show with a profile about the teacher
+* Ideally, the parent can log in and then see a schedule of classes coming up. it would indeed be cool to also see which kids are in which classes.
+I think I need another nested form for that.
+* May also want to make a partial for some of the forms

 How this app will work for a user: